Oglala National Grassland: Setting

-The Oglala National Grassland is a region of shortgrass prairie "over badlands of eroded clay and Cretaceous-age Pierre shale."
-Oglala National Grassland is unique in that it is Nebraska's only region of the Pierre Shale.
+The Oglala National Grassland features a landscape of shortgrass prairie and dramatic badlands formations.
+It is Nebraska's only region of the Pierre Shale.

-Deciduous trees common to the Oglala National Grassland include the cottonwood tree, the green ash tree, and the willow tree.
+Deciduous trees common to the Oglala National Grassland include the eastern cottonwood, the green ash, and the peach leaf willow.
+It includes the native range of the American bison.
 Over one hundred birds and fifty mammals have been observed in the Oglala National Grassland.
 The historian Francis Moul (1940-2023) wrote:

 Sensitive species include the finged myotis bat, black-tailed prairie dog, swift fox, gerruginous hawk with one to three active nests per year, norther harrier, long-billed curlew with several colonies in pastures, burrowing owl, migrating American peregrine falcon, short-eared owl, loggerhead shrike, McCown's and chestnut-collared longspur, and northern leopard frog.
 More common species include mule and whitetailed deer, pronghorn, coyote, wild turkey, elk and big horn sheep on Round Top, and sharp-tailed grouse with scattered leks, or dancing grounds.

-The Oglala National Grassland includes the native range of the American bison.

-The Civilian Conservation, during the 1930s, built around one hundred ponds and a few reservoirs for livestock on the Oglala National Grassland.
+During the 1930s, the Civilian Conservation Corps built around one hundred ponds and a few reservoirs for livestock on the Oglala National Grassland.